gfellouris/bamazon/README.md

 node bamazonCustomer.js

 ## Credits
-Shout-out to Hetal for showing us the console.table function which gives the CLI a much nicer look with less code!
+Shout-out to @Hetal for showing us the console.table function which gives the CLI a much nicer look with less code!
+Thanks to @Vanessa for telling me about cloudconvert to convert my screencastify to a gif!

 MIT © [George Fellouris]()